-This year everyone in the country (no matter their immigration status) should get counted in the Census 2020.
-The five minutes that it takes to complete it online (or by phone or mail) is SO important.
+This year everyone in the country (no matter their immigration status) should get counted in the 2020 Census.
+You can complete it online, by phone, or by mail and it generally takes less than five minutes.
+It is SO important.
 It will pretty much determine representation in Congress and funding for schools, hospitals, roads, and social services in your community for the next 10 years.

 Back in 2010 my family consisted of my husband and my one year-old.
 But things have definitivamente changed in these past ten years.
 We are now running life with three kids (and two cats).
 I want these numbers (the kitties don’t count, unfortunately) to reflect the increasing needs of my community.